MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsInboundExemptNumberPattern.md

 ## NOTES

-You can use Test-CsInboundBlockedNumberPattern to test your block and exempt phone number ranges.
+You can use Test-CsInboundBlockedNumberPattern to test your call block and exempt phone number ranges.

 ## RELATED LINKS
 - [New-CsInboundExemptNumberPattern](New-CsInboundExemptNumberPattern.md)